ryanhyma/react-answers/src/services/context_CRA.md

 **Faster identity verification:** A document verification service is now available.
 When you register for the CRA sign-in services, you can use this option to verify your identity immediately instead of waiting up to 10 business days to get your CRA security code in the mail.

 **To sign in:** always use the same sign-in option you registered with.
 The sign-in options are:
 - CRA user ID and password
-- Interac sign-in partner if you bank online through a partner financial organization
+- Interac sign-in partner
 - Provincial digital id for Alberta.ca or BC services caard

 **Signing in on behalf of someone else:** If you are signing in on behalf of someone else (including friends and family members) you must use Represent a Client to access their information.